Human-Centered Autonomy for UAS Target Search: User Evaluation Results and Discussion

 \section{User Evaluation Results and Discussion}

-In this section, we validate our approach against an operational baseline in a realistic simulation environment.
-We show that our approach can reliably interpret and plan over an operator's inputs to more efficiently find a missing person than current operational standards for autonomous flight.
+In this section, our approach is validated against an operational baseline in a realistic simulation environment.
+Results show that \ICRAedit{without loss of generality with respect to operator input}, our approach can reliably interpret and plan over an operator's inputs to more efficiently find a missing person than current operational standards for autonomous flight.

-To that end, we collected inputs from five first responders from the Boulder Emergency Squad (BES), a volunteer technical rescue team in Boulder, CO that has been using UAS for over eight years in SAR, firefighting, and law enforcement operations \cite{ray_review_2022}.
+To that end, inputs from five first responders were collected from the Boulder Emergency Squad (BES), a volunteer technical rescue team in Boulder, CO that has been using UAS for over eight years in SAR, firefighting, and law enforcement operations \cite{ray_review_2022}.
 Subjects were ages 24-61 and were either UAS pilots or had supplementary accreditation in search management, reflecting subject matter expertise.
 Each rescuer provided a set of inputs, $\mathcal{I}$, based on the Lost Fisherman scenario discussed previously.
 Their inputs informed randomized simulations with multiple vehicle launch locations and target positions, whereby we compare our system's performance against an operational baseline.